Karen Armstrong: Honours

 In 1999 Armstrong received the Muslim Public Affairs Council's Media Award.

 Armstrong was honoured by the New York Open Center in 2004 for her "profound understanding of religious traditions and their relation to the divine."
+She was elected a Fellow of the Royal Society of Literature in 2005.

 She received an honorary degree as Doctor of Letters by Aston University in 2006.

 In May 2008 she was awarded the Freedom of Worship Award by the Roosevelt Institute, one of four medals presented each year to men and women whose achievements have demonstrated a commitment to the Four Freedoms proclaimed by President Franklin D. Roosevelt in 1941 as essential to democracy: freedom of speech and of worship, freedom from want and from fear.
 The institute stated that Armstrong had become "a significant voice, seeking mutual understanding in times of turbulence, confrontation and violence among religious groups."
 It cited "her personal dedication to the ideal that peace can be found in religious understanding, for her teachings on compassion, and her appreciation for the positive sources of spirituality."

 She also received the TED Prize 2008.

 In 2009 she was awarded the Dr. Leopold Lucas Prize by the University of Tübingen.

 Armstrong was honoured with the Nationalencyklopedin's International Knowledge Award 2011 "for her long standing work of bringing knowledge to others about the significance of religion to humankind and, in particular, for pointing out the similarities between religions.
 Through a series of books and award-winning lectures she reaches out as a peace-making voice at a time when world events are becoming increasingly linked to religion."

 On 12 May 2010, she was made honorary Doctor of Divinity by Queen's University (Kingston, Ontario).

-On 30 November 2011 (St Andrew's Day), Armstrong was made honorary Doctor of Letters by the University of Saint Andrews.
+On 30 November 2011 (Saint Andrew's Day), Armstrong was made honorary Doctor of Letters by the University of Saint Andrews.

 On 20 March 2012, Karen Armstrong was awarded the 2011/12 Jack P. Blaney Award for Dialogue for her work in advancing understanding about and among world religions.

 In 2013, she was awarded the Nayef Al-Rodhan Prize for Global Cultural Understanding by the British Academy "in recognition of her body of work that has made a significant contribution to understanding the elements of overlap and commonality in different cultures and religions".

 On 3 June 2014, she was made an honorary Doctor of Divinity by McGill University.

 In 2017 Armstrong was bestowed Princess of Asturias award in recognition of her investigations into world religions.